tjhrulz/Monstercat-Suite/README.md

 - [X] Horizontal bars primary color or white option in config, maybe add just more in depth config to every type of meter and have them default to primary and secondary colors?
 - [ ] Update metadata instead of using deprecated call and better attribute authors of various parts (Do before exposing to public)
 - [ ] Make meter backgrounds dynamic?
 (User can use transparency to achieve this effect now pretty well now so I doubt I will do this)

-BUGs
+- [ ] Look into hacking in Google play music (And youtube?) support to the music reader (I believe Google Talk/G+ used to expose this info)
+- [ ] Look into making networking top process plugin BUGs
 - [X] Ping meter on network combined seems to never be updating after first update (Update it only changes after really long time probably got multiplied by 10 somehow)
 - [ ] Pinging and GPU conditionals do not work after first time they are triggered